mynodebtc/mynode_docs/docs/advanced/ssh.md

-# Connecting to myNode with SSH Key Authentication
+# Using SSH Key Authentication

-## Overview
+## Connecting to myNode with SSH Key Authentication

 You can increase security to your device by limiting SSH access to the myNode device to only the computer(s) holding a special key.
 Setup Key Based Authentication